sastutorials/sastutorials.github.io/tutorials/basics_manip.md

 ### Concatenation

-We can concatenate two or more datasets using the **set statement**, and there are different methods to do it with this same statement.
+We can concatenate two or more datasets using the **set statement**.

 Paste the following code on your SAS program.